MicrosoftDocs/windows-dev-docs/hub/apps/windows-app-sdk/preview-channel.md

   - Developers can send raw notifications or app notifications from their own cloud service.

 **Limitations:**
 - Apps published as self-contained may not have push notifications support.
-Keep an eye out in the next preview release for an IsSupported() API to check for push notifications support.
+Keep an eye out in the next preview release for an **IsSupported** API to check for push notifications support.
-- Apps that are not MSIX-packaged sending app notifications will not see their app icon in the app notification unless they are console applications.
-Console apps that are not MSIX-packaged should follow the patterns shown in the [ToastNotificationsDemoApp](https://github.com/microsoft/WindowsAppSDK/blob/main/test/TestApps/ToastNotificationsDemoApp/main.cpp) sample.
+- Apps that are unpackaged sending app notifications will not see their app icon in the app notification unless they are console applications.
+Console apps that are unpackaged should follow the patterns shown in the [ToastNotificationsDemoApp](https://github.com/microsoft/WindowsAppSDK/blob/main/test/TestApps/ToastNotificationsDemoApp/main.cpp) sample.
 - Windows App SDK runtime must be installed to support push notifications, see [Downloads for the Windows App SDK](/windows/apps/windows-app-sdk/downloads) for the installer.
 - A WinUI 3 app that's not running can't be background-activated via a notification.
 But we're working on supporting that in a future release.